 Often wrongly confused with aggression, assertive individuals aim to be neither passive nor aggressive in their interactions with other people.
 Although everyone acts in passive and aggressive ways from time to time, such ways of responding often result from a lack of self-confidence and, therefore, are inappropriate expressions of what such people really need to say.

 Non-assertiveness may be seen as the use of inefficient communication skills, whereas assertiveness is considered a balanced response, is neither passive nor aggressive.

-The Concise Oxford Dictionary defines assertiveness as:
+The Concise Oxford Dictionary defines Assertiveness and Confidence Courses as: